Skip to content

 Client Brief

-In early 2020, Foyle Ports entered procurement phases to commission a multibeam survey system for their new survey vessel ‘Foyle Surveyor’ along with installation, and long term training support.
+In early 2020, Foyle Ports entered procurement phases to commission a multibeam survey system for new survey vessel ‘Foyle Surveyor’ along with installation, and long term training support.
+Delivered Scope of Supply:

-Location: Foyle Port
+About Foyle Port

 Foyle Port is the key marine gateway to the North West of Ireland for both commerce and tourism.
 The Port handles approximately two million tonnes of cargo per annum and offers a diverse range of services including towage, dredging, engineering and steel fabrication.
 Supporting in the region of 1000 jobs, the Port makes a vital contribution to the North West regional economy.

-Photo extracted from https://www.londonderryport.com July 2020
+Ref: Content extracted from https://www.londonderryport.com/history-of-the-Port July 2020

-Kough Foyrle Navigational Chart from 1853 and modern day equivalent.
+Lough Foyle Navigational Chart from 1853

-System Supplied: NORBIT iWBMS
+NORBIT iWBMS Multibeam Sonar

 • Frequency agile 200kHz to 700kHz